What is your address?

 Where can I obtain a Removal of Graves Certificate form and where are they filed?

 Removal of Graves Certificates permanently record the facts pertaining to the relocation of graves.
-Forms are obtained and certificates are filed at Wake County Register of Deeds office.
+Forms are obtained from the Wake County Planning department.
+Certificates are then filed at Wake County Register of Deeds office.

 Can the Register of Deeds tell me who owns property at a specific address?